Alsobrook Law Group

 Child Support

 If the spouses have children together, one of the most important issues will be to ensure that the children receive the financial support they need to enjoy a standard of living that is as close as possible to what they have become accustomed to.
-Alabama follows an “income shares” model, which is a complicated formula that calculates support based on the number of children and the combined income of both spouses.
+Alabama follows an “income shares” model.

 Child Custody and Visitation